 “We believe Beijing policy makers should and can fine-tune policy to keep growth at a steady pace in the coming year,” he added in a statement.

-, as Beijing seeks to change the country's growth model with a stronger emphasis on higher consumer spending rather than export and investment driven economic expansion.
+Analysts expect Chinese growth to slow to 7.5 percent this year, as Beijing seeks to change the country's growth model with a stronger emphasis on higher consumer spending rather than export and investment driven economic expansion.
 Last year, China's gross domestic product (GDP) already came in at just 7.7 percent - the same rate as in 2012, and the slowest pace of expansion since 1999.

 The anticipated contraction in Chinese manufacturing activity hit stock markets across the world.
 The MSCI emerging market index fell more than 1 percent on Thursday, while the European benchmark FTSEurofirst 300 index lost 0.8 percent on worries the slowdown in China might weigh on the recovery in the eurozone.